 As a result, XYZ approached its parent company ABC to become its guarantor for the loan.
 ABC then agreed to the request and signed a guarantee agreement outlining the amount guaranteed and conditions of the guarantee.

 Downstream Guarantee vs. Upstream Guarantee

-Downstream and upstream guarantees are the main forms of cross guarantee that involve the parent company and its subsidiaries.
+Downstream and upstream guarantees are the main forms of cross guarantee that involve a parent company and its subsidiaries.

 A downstream guarantee is a guarantee provided by the parent company for its subsidiary company, to assure lenders that the subsidiary will honor its financial obligations.
 In the event that the subsidiary is unable to make its loan repayments, the parent company commits to repay the loan on behalf of the subsidiary.

 On the other hand, an upstream guarantee is a form of guarantee in which a subsidiary guarantees its parent company’s debts.
-Upstream guarantee occurs when it does not own enough assets to pledge as collateral for a loan, and it includes the subsidiary’s assets to expand its collateral.
+An upstream guarantee occurs when the parent company does not own enough assets to pledge as collateral for a loan and includes the subsidiary’s assets to expand its collateral.

 Thank you for reading CFI’s explanation of a cross guarantee.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: